aimeeu/armory-docs-docsy/content/en/docs/ArmorySpinnaker/terraform_integration.md

 ---
-layout: post

 title: Terraform Integration
-order: 141

 ---

-{:.no_toc}
 ## Overview

 Use Armory Spinnaker's Terraform Integration to integrate your infrastructure-as-code Terraform workflow into your SDLC.
 Armory's Terraform Integration interacts with a source repository you specify to deploy your infrastructure as part of your Spinnaker pipeline.

 At a high level, a Terraform Integration stage performs the following actions when it runs:

 1. Authenticates to your repo using basic authentication credentials you provide.
 This can be a GitHub token or a BitBucket username/password combination.
 2. Pulls a full directory from your Git repository.
 3. Optionally uses a Spinnaker artifact provider (Github, BitBucket, or HTTP) to pull in a `tfvars`-formatted variable file.
 4. Runs the Terraform action you select.

 The following tutorials walk you through how to setup Armory's Terraform Integration and execute Terraform code stored in a Git repo as part of a Spinnaker pipeline.
 More specifically, this page describes a workflow for the Terraform Integration to create and manage infrastructure on AWS.

 {:.no_toc}
 ### Under the hood